‘Hamas gambled with our lives’: Gazans are now daring to speak out

 “I still support Hamas as a liberation movement, but I am not satisfied with its uncalculated actions,” notes Ahmed, the photojournalist.

-With the losses piling up for families in Gaza facing missile-strikes, famine, and profiteering, more Gazans say the idea of trusting Hamas as rulers governing the strip again is unthinkable.
+With the losses piling up for families in Gaza facing missile strikes, famine, and profiteering, more Gazans say the idea of trusting Hamas as rulers governing the strip again is unthinkable.

 “I lost my mother, my husband lost half his family, and we lost our house.
 My children have known nothing but wars and escalations,” says Ms. Alsayed, the Gaza feminist.